PavolCu/Codewars-excercises/README.md

 60 <= score < 70	'D'
 0 <= score < 60	'F'
 Tested values are all between 0 and 100.
 Theres is no need to check for negative values or values greater than 100.

+SEQUENCE
+Reversed sequence
+Build a function that returns an array of integers from n to 1 where n>0.

+Example : n=5 --> [5,4,3,2,1]